Organizations in the SECC

 One of the great benefits of the SECC is the wide variety of charities and causes represented — there's something for everyone.
-They range from small local organizations to large and well-known national and international groups.
+They range from small local organizations to large and well-known statewide, national, and international groups.

 Those charities that wish to participate must meet stringent legal requirements, and then be reviewed in great detail by teams of state employees to ensure:

 They are recognized by the IRS as 501(c)(3) nonprofit organizations and registered with the Secretary of State.

 They are audited (or reviewed) annually by an accountant in accordance with generally-acceptedauditing standards.